fb42000/kanzi/README.md

 ## Initial Computer Setup

-Unless you are going to host the skill on [Heroku](https://heroku.com/), there are a few things you will need to install before you can get started:
+There are a few things you will need to install before you can get started:

 - [Python 2.7.x](https://www.python.org/downloads/) **(Python 3 is not supported)**
 - [Git](https://git-scm.com/downloads/)